Credit Repair: Fix Bad Credit In 6 Easy Steps

 Credit rebuilding takes time.
 In addition, it’s measured in months and years, not days and weeks.
 In the end, negative info remains on your credit report for 7 to 10 years, and you cannot entirely recuperate until it’s gone.

-Follow the steps listed above, and you’ll be well on the road to a credit score greater than 700.
+Follow the steps listed above, and you’ll be well on your way to a credit score of more than 700.